compas-dev/compas/docs/gettingstarted.rst

     $ pip install COMPAS

-Once installed, you can verify your setup.
-Start Python from the command line and run the following:
+To verify your setup, start Python from the command line and run the following:

 .. code-block:: python